Co-op Programs

 Scholarship Eligibility

-Students who are recipients of outside scholarships will need to check with their scholarship donor for eligibility during their co-op quarter.
-(National Merit recipients will not be eligible to keep the portion of this scholarship for the quarter they are on co-op.)
+Students who are recipients of outside scholarships should check with their scholarship provider for eligibility during their co-op quarter.

 Expected Earnings Contribution